Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Sparsified and Bucketized Embeddings

 \subsection{Representations with Multiple Buckets}

-Multi-buckets are formed to generate different variants of $B_t$ (Eq. \ref{eq:bucket}) in two different ways: \textit{vertically} and \textit{horizontally} as shown in Figure \ref{fig:multi_buckets}.
-The \textit{vertical} buckets encode information with different levels of abstraction coming from different layers of BERT, while the \textit{horizontal} buckets are expected to model multi-aspect information from a single layer.
-As in Jo et al. \cite{jo-myaeng-2020-roles}, \textit{vertical} buckets or the outputs from different layers are deemed to contain different linguistic properties of the input text.
-Therefore a UHD representation with \textit{vertical} buckets contains richer information about the text than a particular bucket from a layer (e.g., the last layer) often used for a downstream task.
-We first extract $V$ representations corresponding to the numbers of the BERT layers for a sequence of tokens $t$.
+We use multiple buckets to encode information with different levels of abstraction coming from different layers of BERT, as shown in \cite{jo-myaeng-2020-roles}.
+We expect UHD representations extracted from multiple layers contain richer information than from a single layer (e.g., the last layer often used for a downstream task).

+We first extract $V$ representations corresponding to the number of the BERT layers for all tokens $t$.